noqqe/why-openbsd.rocks/content/fact/audio.md

 ---

 For privacy reasons, the OpenBSD team disabled audio recording for all devices by default in the kernel.
+This can be toggled on/off with a simple sysctl change, without rebooting.

 Details: